eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 Don't be afraid if you don't have Axivion available.
 As we want to make it easy for developers to contribute, please raise a pull request and one of the maintainers will provided you access to the [dashboard](https://iceoryx-axivion.apex.ai/).

-As an alternative it is also possible to use Perforce's [Helix QAC++](https://www.perforce.com/products/helix-qac) to perform a static-code analysis.

 ### Header